HealthcareCompilanceLab/HealthcareCompilanceLab/README.md

 ## Project Overview

-The Healthcare Data Security Compliance Checker is intended to help healthcare organizations assess whether core technical safeguards are properly implemented.
-The tool reviews selected system configurations and security practices and compares them against expected healthcare security controls.
+The Healthcare Data Security Compliance Checker is a cybersecurity and compliance support tool developed to help healthcare organizations evaluate whether important technical safeguards are properly implemented.
+The tool focuses on healthcare data security requirements and does not process or store live patient health information.

-The system monitors security-related metadata such as:
+Instead, it checks whether selected system configurations and security practices align with healthcare security expectations.

+Our intention is for the tool to run as a lightweight background monitoring and compliance support system while healthcare professionals access PHI systems.
+It collects security-related metadata such as:

 - Login attempts
 - MFA status